Think making a good living driving for Uber, Lyft, or delivery companies is impossible? Think again!

 My wife and I plan to retire at 55 or whenever we pay off our rental property and do what we like most: travel.
 Specifically, I would like to live in Korea and China for six months at a time, so I can learn both languages in an immersive environment.
 One of my biggest regrets in my life is forgetting my Korean, but I hope to rectify that when I am retired.

-Some interesting facts about my thousands of trips:
+Some interesting facts about Kyle’s thousands of trips:

-- Most trips I have done in one week is 197
+- The most trips I have done in one week are 197

 - My largest single trip was $240 on Lyft Lux (2-hour drive)